 If you are just beginning your association with golf, then second-hand or borrowed gear is a good choice.
 This allows you to try out gear for comfort before making any purchase commitments.
-New or old, the trick is selecting equipment that is the right fit for you depending on your body size and shape and your golfing skills.
+New or old, the trick is selecting equipment that is the right fit for you depending on your Healthy Body size and shape and your golfing skills.

 Your selection of shoes will depend on your budget, how often you play golf, your golf performance expectations and the environment you play in.
 These factors will influence your choice of shoe materials, brand, and the presence and type of spikes or dimples.